vanus-labs/vanus/CONTRIBUTING.md

 - perf: A code change that improves performance
 - test: Adding missing tests or correcting existing tests
 - build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
-- ci: Changes to RisingWave CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+- ci: Changes to CI configuration files and scripts
 - chore: Other changes that don't modify src or test files
 - revert: Reverts a previous commit